Estimating the Number of Clusters via Normalized Cluster Instability: Model-Based Clustering Instability

-The model-based approach can also be used for spectral clustering \citep{ng2002spectral} using the method described in \citet{bengio2003spectral}.
-However, because of the requirement for a full partitioning of the object space, the approach is not readily applicable to, for instance, hierarchical clustering \citep{friedman2001elements}.
-To nonetheless apply the above procedure, one would have to implement an additional classifier (e.g. k nearest neighbors) trained on the initial clusterings to predict cluster assignment for new object.
-However, this issue can be sidestepped using the model-free approach described in the next section.
+The model-based approach can also be used with spectral clustering \citep{ng2002spectral} using the method described in \citet{bengio2003spectral}.
+The major drawback of the model-based approach in Algorithm \ref{algorithm1} is that step 4 requires a complete partitioning of $\mathbb{R}^p$, rendering unavailable popular algorithms such as, for instance, hierarchical clustering \citep{friedman2001elements}.
+One could nonetheless employ the model-based procedure, in these cases, using an additional classifier (e.g. k nearest neighbors) to predict unseen objects.
+However, it may be more elegant to sidestep this issue using the model-free approach described below.